pretix/pretix-docs/docs/contributing-to-the-docs/index.md

  4. Maximum of manner: be clear.

-    Write clear, simple, and straightforward as possible.
+    Write as clearly, simply, and straightforwardly as possible.
     Keep sentences short.
     Avoid obscure and complex expressions.
     Provide the steps in the exact order that the user needs to follow.